Treatment for Congenital Nevus

 Treatment of congenital nevi depends on size of the lesion, location, perceived risk for melanoma (serious type of skin cancer), and cosmetic outcome.

-The lifetime risk for malignant degeneration in a large congenital nevus is approximately 6%.
+The lifetime risk for malignant degeneration in a large congenital nevus is approximately 6 percent.
 In these cases, melanoma can arise in the first few years of life, and excision should be considered as soon as possible.
 Management is based on the individual and should be determined after consultation with parents and the medical team.
 When lesions are so extensive as to involve most areas of the skin, excision is not feasible and clinical follow-up is important to detect any early changes.

 Laser treatment may lighten areas of the nevus and improve its appearance, but it is not recommended because it doesn't remove the deeper pigment cells where malignant changes occur.